LLNL/Silo/docs/intro.md

 Wherever the C interface returns integer error information in the return value of the function, the Fortran interface accepts an extra integer argument named `status` as the last argument in the list.
 The above example demonstrates this rule.

-Finally, there are a few function in Silo’s API that are unique to the Fortran interface.
+Finally, there are a few function in Silo's API that are unique to the Fortran interface.
 Those functions are described in the section of the API manual having to do with Fortran.

 ## Using Silo in Parallel